Durch den Monsun

-"Durch den Monsun" ("Through the Monsoon") and "Monsoon" are songs by German pop rock band Tokio Hotel.
+"Durch den Monsun" ("Through the Monsoon") and "Monsoon" are songs by German rock band Tokio Hotel.
 The German version of "Durch den Monsun" was released as the band's debut single in 2005 from their debut album, Schrei.
 The album Schrei also contains the Japanese version of the song.
 An English version named "Monsoon" was later recorded and included in the band's first English album, Scream, and released as their first English single in 2007.

 In August 2020, Tokio Hotel announced new versions of "Durch den Monsun" and "Monsoon" to celebrate the single's 15th anniversary, with the German version appearing on Tokio Hotel's seventh album, 2001.
 "Durch den Monsun 2020" and "Monsoon 2020" were respectively released on 2 and 16 October 2020.

 History

 Tokio Hotel released "Monsoon"—their first English-language single—in Europe on 18 May 2007.
 The vocals and melodies in "Monsoon" are one semitone lower than its German counterpart.
 The song was performed at the MTV Europe Music Awards 2007 in Munich, Germany.

 "Durch den Monsun" was named "Best Song 2005" at the Austrian Golden Penguin Awards and was also nominated as "Best Single International" at the Amadeus Awards in 2006.
 In 2007, "Durch den Monsun" was voted "Single of the Year" at the Golden Penguin Awards in Austria while Monsoon won in the category "Best Video" at the TMF Awards in Belgium.
 In the following year Monsoon claimed the titles "Best Ringtone" and "Song of the Year" at Los Premios MTV Latinoamérica 2008, "Number 1 of the Year" at TRL Awards (Italy), and was also named "Best Mood Song" and "Song that Stays in your Head" by a Dutch magazine, Hitkrant.

+In 2008, the song was included in a range of McDonald's Happy Meal toys in the UK.
+The toy was a small, portable music player that played a thirty-second snippet of Monsoon.